 Community Development Block Grant (CDBG) Program

 Communities interested in seeking construction funds through CDBG should begin preparing as soon as possible.
-The 2018 CDBG Public Infrastructure grant application deadline is tentatively set for the fall of 2018.
+The 2019 CDBG Public Infrastructure grant application deadline August 29, 2019.
 To apply for funds in the next round, your community income survey must be conducted as soon as possible.
-Surveys done prior to January 1, 2013 will not be accepted.
+Surveys done prior to January 1, 2014 will not be accepted.

 - Complete / Update Grant Accountability and Transparency Act (GATA) – prior to application submission.

 - $500,000 Grant Ceiling – funds can be used for construction only.

 - Local Match – No local match is required, however, all fund sources necessary to meet the total project cost must be secured and documented.
 Obtain a FIRM commitment of funds from any source (e.g. USDA Rural Development, IEPA, or local bank) or the municipality’s council/board must pass a Commitment of Funds Resolution for the project.
 Grant administration, all engineering, legal, etc. must be paid by the community from their own or other fund(s).